 VTST later won the Worshipful Company of Engineers ‘Heritage Engineering Award’ for 2008, for “a significant contribution to the understanding and development of engineering through the interpretation of historical sites or processes.”
 They went on to note that “The aircraft is the first ‘complex’ one to be returned to the Civil Aviation register (G-VCLN) and this represents a huge technical achievement by the dedicated team under Dr Robert Pleming, the CEO VTST”, further noting that “Display flights will be a spectacular example of British design and engineering excellence in the air and will be supplemented by a ground education programme aimed to illustrate the historical ‘Cold War’ context of the Vulcan’s period of service.”

-Vulcan XH558 went on to make her long awaited return to UK airshows in 2008, with an estimated 3.8 million people seeing her fly that summer, proving herself as “a spectacular example of British design and engineering excellence in the air”.
+On 3 July 2008, Vulcan XH558 received her Permit to Fly from the Civil Aviation Authority.
+Two days later, she made her long awaited return to airshows, flying her first display for an enthralled public at the RAF Waddington Airshow.
+An estimated 3.8 million people saw her fly that summer, proving herself as “a spectacular example of British design and engineering excellence in the air”.